-Anne Rossier Markus is associate research professor in the Department of Health Policy at the George Washington University (GWU) School of Public Health and Health Services, where she teaches and researches topics related to the financing and organization of health care and access to quality care, with a particular emphasis on managed care, Medicaid/SCHIP, health centers, and how they address the needs of women and children.
+Anne Rossier Markus, Ph.D., M.H.S., J.D., is professor and chair of the Department of Health Policy and Management at the Milken Institute School of Public Health at George Washington University (GWU), where she teaches and researches topics related to the financing and organization of health care and access to quality care, with a particular emphasis on managed care, Medicaid/SCHIP, health centers, and how they address the needs of women and children.
 Prior to joining the department, she was a research associate at the GWU's Intergovernmental Health Policy Project, where she tracked, researched, and analyzed health care legislation and issues on health care reform, managed care, access to care, and bioethics.
 Previously, she worked for the Washington Business Group on Health, a national organization of Fortune 500 employers that has worked to restructure health care financing and delivery since 1974.
-Ms. Markus holds a law degree from the University of Lausanne School of Law in Switzerland, a master's degree in health policy from the Johns Hopkins University School of Hygiene and Public Health, and a Ph.D. in public policy from GWU Columbian College and Graduate School of Arts and Sciences.
+Markus holds a law degree from the University of Lausanne School of Law in Switzerland, a master's degree in health policy from the Johns Hopkins University School of Hygiene and Public Health, and a Ph.D. in public policy from GWU Columbian College and Graduate School of Arts and Sciences.

 Anne Rossier Markus

 Professor and Chair, Department of Health Policy and Management, Milken Institute School of Public Health, George Washington University